benghaem/cavrr/README.md

 ## cavrr: An ATtiny45 Emulator Written in C [![Build Status](https://travis-ci.org/benghaem/cavrr.svg?branch=master)](https://travis-ci.org/benghaem/cavrr)

-This is my attempt to write a functional emulator of the ATtiny45 in C. My goal is to learn more about the AVR architecture and practice C in general.
+This is an emulator of the ATtiny45 in C. My goal is to learn more about the AVR architecture and practice C in general.

 Currently the following high level concepts have been implemented:

+* A simple debugger
 * Instruction decoding (automatically generated)
 * Memory interactions
 * IO Register Naming